FAQs

 Conditions of the Tender Offer

-The timeline of delisting has not yet been decided.
-If the Tender Offer is successfully completed, the Company Shares will be privatized, so the Company Shares will be delisted through the prescribed procedures.
+The Company Shares are presumed to be delisted as of June 6, 2025.
 After delisting, the Company Shares will no longer be tradable on the Prime Market of the Tokyo Stock Exchange.

 How much is the purchase price?